-We are proposing to freeze our share of council tax which pays for local services for the eighth consecutive year.
-Increasing council tax by 2%, which is the maximum allowed before holding a referendum, would raise an additional £1.6 million.
-Yet, we have to consider this against the fact that the council tax disproportionately impacts on those with the lowest incomes, and those who are already facing significant challenges in making ends meet.
+We are proposing to freeze the core element of council tax, which pays for local services, for the ninth consecutive year.
+Increasing council tax by 2 per cent, which is the maximum allowed before holding a referendum, would raise around £2million.
+However, we have to consider this against the fact that the council tax disproportionately impacts on those with the lowest incomes, and those who are already facing significant challenges in making ends meet.

 The Government has allowed an additional charge to be added to council tax bills to help fund the rising cost of adult social care.
 This is known as the adult social care precept.
-The council’s Cabinet paper assumes that a 2% precept will be added to council tax bills.
-The Government has subsequently stated that, in 2017/18 and 2018/19, a charge of up to 3% can be added.
+The council’s Cabinet paper assumes that a 3 per cent precept will be added to council tax bills.

-Over the next two years we need to save around £20 million, approximately half of these savings will come out of central (administrative) budgets to protect the services that you rely on.
+During 2018/19, we need to save around £15million.
+Approximately half of these savings will come out of central (administrative) budgets to protect the services you rely on.
 We are also proposing to work with our partners to deliver services in different ways.

-We are also helping bring in new investment to Haringey to provide jobs, homes and community facilities and increased income from council tax and business rates
+- Bringing new investment to Haringey to provide jobs, homes and community facilities and increased income from council tax and business rates